 - Generally very well suited to entry-level users

-- No Multi-Factor Authentication
+- No Multi-Factor Authentication in free version

-- Encryption is only browser based
+- Encryption is browser-based

 Company background: Getting to know Passbolt SA